 Your bio is searchable so make sure that you include keywords that you want to be found with, think about what interests you include.
 Because it is audio your bio has to work really well for you.

 - Maz’s Tip: Words and emojis are searchable.

 Make sure that you connect your Instagram and Twitter accounts if you have them.

 - Maz’s Tip: Make your that your DMs are open on Twitter and that your account is not private on Instagram.
 Other clubhouse users will connect with you this way and if there is a barrier then you’ve lost that opportunity for dialogue.
 Remember no one can contact you through clubhouse.
 You will see that some users type in their website or LinkedIn address – just remember that links are not clickable.

 Your profile photo – make sure it is of you and not your brand or a cartoon figure.
-As it is an audio app us humans like to see who is talking.
+As it is an audio app us humans like to be able see who is talking – it is more authentic.